Open Standard · MIT License · v0.2

 Goal What it means in practice

-Agent-ready preferences, verification, and impact are structured fields agents can act on — not prose to be parsed.
+Agent-ready disclosure_tier, salary_band, work_model, and source are structured fields agents can act on — not prose to be parsed.

 Vendor-neutral MIT licensed.
 No required registry, platform, or identity provider.